Linaro/website/_posts/current/news/2019-01-03-linaro-announces-appointment-of-new-ceo-li-gong.md

 ---
 layout: post
-title: Linaro Announces Appointment of new CEO Li Gong
+title: Linaro announces Appointment of new CEO Li Gong
 description: Linaro announced that the company has appointed Li Gong as its new CEO.
 Li has more than two decades of experience in senior leadership.
 Read more here.